garrrrido/vr-masking-tools/README.md

 ### pipeline.py

-Use it to generate a mask of a person from a FISHEYE190 VR video
+Generate a mask of a person from a FISHEYE190 VR video

 ```bash
 python pipeline.py video.mp4